LaneSawyerT/charlixcx-merch/TESTING.md

 -   ## [Lighthouse testing in devtools](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en)
-   - There was many issues with the performance part of the lighthouse testing and it seems to be from Stripe and Cloudinary that makes loading times a bit longer.
+   - There was issues with the performance part of the lighthouse testing on the index page and it seems to be from Stripe and Cloudinary that makes loading times a bit longer.
+Since the images would only appear in a css folder that appears on cloudinary but thankfully the merch and news do not have this issue.

     ### Home page
        + Mobile